Locksmith

 Would you recommend those Smartkey locks that allow you to re-key yourself or not?

-Asked by E. Sky. over 8 years ago
+Asked by E. Sky. almost 9 years ago

 If you had asked me that a couple years ago I would have told you no. They had a lot of problems initially.
 I believe they are on their 3rd version now and it seems to be holding up pretty well.
 So basically sure I would.
 They're a pretty good lock.